sirthias/swave/docs/src/paradox/usage/setup.md

 Using *swave* with [SBT]
 ------------------------

-*swave* is currently built for Scala 2.11 only.
+*swave* is available for Scala 2.11 and 2.12.

 This is how you add the modules as dependencies to your [SBT] build: